A practical, interactive workshop giving expert hints and tips to help you turn a good bid into a great bid from the funder’s perspective.

 In order to get the maximum benefit from the workshop, please come with a specific project idea or development in mind.
 Feel free to bring notes or a draft bid to refer to.

 Introduction to Bid Writing and Advanced Bid Writing are two, separate, half-day workshops designed to complement each other.
-It is not a requirement to do both workshops although it is strongly recommended to make sure you have the whole picture and to maximise the benefits to your organisation.
-The workshops may be taken on the same day or you may wish to do the Introduction course then do the Advanced course at a later date.
-Each course must be booked and paid for separately.
-You can, of course, attend an individual workshop as a stand-alone option.
+It is not a requirement to do both workshops, although it is strongly recommended to make sure you have the whole picture and to maximise the benefits to your organisation.
+The cost is £100 for the Introduction workshop and £100 for the Advanced.
+Each workshop must be booked and paid for separately.

 Tickets are non-refundable.
 If you cannot attend on the booked date, you are welcome to send someone else in your place.
 There is no additional fee for this.

-Tickets can be transferred to an alternative event date for a fee, as below:
+Tickets can be transferred to an alternative event date for a fee of £50.
+Please contact Catherine Liddle via email: email@example.com

 Where can I contact the organiser with any questions?